-PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL CLOSED VISITORS No visitors past entry point.
+PHASE 1 SCHOOL OPEN PHASE 2 SCHOOL OPEN PHASE 3 SCHOOL OPEN PHASE 4 SCHOOL CLOSED VISITORS No visitors past the entry point without office permission.
+VISITORS No visitors past the entry point.
 Limited visitor access (by appointment; official school business only) face-covering required.
-Late Arrival: Guardian will bring student no further than vestibule.
-Early Pick-up: Guardian will enter the vestibule and wait for student.
-FACILITY USE AGREEMENTS Suspended during Covid.
-Exceptions must be cleared by superintendent.
-VISITORS No visitors past entry point.
+Late Arrival: Guardian will bring student no further than the vestibule.
+Early Pick-up: Guardian will enter the VISITORS No visitors past the entry point.
 Visitor access by appt. (official school business only) face-covering required.
-Late Arrival - Guardian will bring student no further than vestibule.
+Late Arrival - Guardian will bring student no further than the vestibule.
 Early Pick-up -Guardian will enter the vestibule and wait for student.
-FACILITY USE AGREEMENTS Suspended until further notice.
-Exceptions approved by school board or supt if urgent situation.
 Not applicable, schools closed FACILITY USE AGREEMENTS Suspended until further notice.
-Exceptions approved by school board or supt if urgent situation.
+Exceptions approved by the school board or supt if urgent situation.